Jewish education: Modernity

-Yeshivot have remained of central importance in the Orthodox community to this day; see Yeshiva#Contemporary Orthodox yeshivas.
+Yeshivot have remained of central importance in the Orthodox community to this day.
 Presently, there are numerous yeshivot - particularly in the US and Israel, but, in general, wherever there is an established Orthodox community.
+The idea of Yeshivas have always been popular in Orthodox communities in modern times.

+Currently, the largest Yeshiva organization in the US is Yeshiva University, which is in New York City.
+It offers both religious and secular degrees, as is also the case for many other yeshivas both in Israel and the US.
+In Israel, the largest yeshiva is Mir Yeshiva.
 In the 20th century, Hesder (Israeli Religious Zionist) and Modern Orthodox yeshivot were also founded.
 In all of these communities, yeshiva study is common, with young men (and women in a midrasha) spending several years post high school studying Torah.
-In the Haredi / Hasidic communities, this study often spans decades; see kollel.
+In the Haredi / Hasidic communities, their study often spans decades.